 Internal CEO communication

-As part of internal communications, CEOs have a major responsibility to communicate the vision, corporate goals, and values to the entire workforce.
+As part of internal communications, CEOs have a major responsibility to communicate the vision, corporate goals, and company values to the entire workforce.
 They should therefore always communicate comprehensible, clear, and consistent messages.
 As the top executive, they must be able to break down complex information and relationships so that everyone in the company has the same understanding and is working toward the same goals.

 In addition, visibility and authenticity play an important role in building loyalty, credibility, and trust within the workforce and creating a sustainable corporate culture.
 This is not least related to how openly and transparently the CEO communicates.
 Especially in difficult times, employees want honest communication about current challenges and planned next steps.